quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

 # 0. Team Conventions
 [*Table of Contents*](#table-of-contents)

-The Sinister-six will be following the same conventions outlined by the previous team, see [previous team's conventions](./low_level_docs.md#team-conventions-and-standards), except for the following changes outlined below.
+The Sinister-six will be following all of the same conventions outlined by the previous team, see [previous team's conventions](./low_level_docs.md#team-conventions-and-standards), except for the following changes outlined below.

 ## Branching
 We will classify our branches into these four types, to keep our version control workflow consistent and coherent.
 * *master*